Atlas975/Notes/MediaCoding&Processing/Term_frequency-inverse_document_frequency.md

 ___
 # Term frequency-inverse document frequency
 -  A measure that evaluates how relevant a word is to a document in a collection of documents.
-Naturally gives low weighting to connective words eg the,as, a
+Naturally gives low weighting to stop words eg the,as, a
 - TF is the frequency of any term in an individual document
 - IDF is constant for the entire corpus, accounting for the ratio of documents that include the specific term.